oskardudycz/EventSourcing.NetCore/README.md

   `dotnet add package GoldenEye.Backend.Core.Marten`

-The simplest way to start is **Installing the [project template](https://github.com/oskardudycz/GoldenEye/tree/master/src/Templates/SimpleDDD/content) by running**
+The simplest way to start is **installing the [project template](https://github.com/oskardudycz/GoldenEye/tree/master/src/Templates/SimpleDDD/content) by running**

 `dotnet -i GoldenEye.WebApi.Template.SimpleDDD`

-**and then create new project based on it:**
+**and then creating new project based on it:**

 `dotnet new SimpleDDD -n NameOfYourProject`